MyRaceData/AR01e/README.md

     The AR01e is a racing simulation chassis.
 It is a welded light steel structure used to build a racing simulator.
 It is desdigned to replicate the full sized driver's compartment in a race car.
 It has mounts for a computer wheel controller and suitable full sized single seat car seat (bucket style).

   What is in this repository?
-    This repository (will) hold all the electronic files needed to build this structure or have this structure fabricated by a shop.
+    This repository (will) hold all the electronic files needed to build this structure or have this structure fabricated.
 These include blueprints with construction details and specifications.
 A build sheet will also be furnished with materials needed.